 Federal government incentives offer additional savings.
 For solar energy panels installed this year, you’ll receive a 30% tax credit.
 The credit drops to 26% in 2020 and 22% in 2021.
 Georgia also has several incentive programs that might provide further savings.

 The upfront cost of solar installation is a bit scary, but since 2009, the price of solar has fallen by more than 60%.
-In 2019, Georgia’s average installation cost for a 6kW solar system is around $16,680.
-What do all of these numbers mean to you?
-They mean that if you install a solar system this year, you’ll pay for it in eight years.
+What does that mean to you?
+It means that if you install a solar system this year, you’ll pay for it in a shorter amount of time.

 Considering that national electric rates increase 2.2% a year, your payback time could be even shorter.